Hundreds Wait In Line For Hours For Free $250 Publix Gift Card In Miami

-MIAMI (CBSMiami) – Hundreds of people braved cold temperatures Tuesday morning and got in line early for a chance at a free grocery gift card in Miami.
+MIAMI (CBSMiami) – Hundreds of people braved cold temperatures Tuesday morning while waiting in line early for a chance at a free grocery gift card in Miami.

 Police said people started lining up around 9 p.m. on Monday night.